-As a staff psychologist, Dr. Yang’s area of expertise is lesbian, gay, bisexual and transgender issues.
+As a staff psychologist at The Menninger Clinic, Rose Yang, PsyD, has expertise in lesbian, gay, bisexual and transgender issues.
 In addition, she works with the young adult population, individuals with personality disorders and on cultural/diversity issues.
 Her research interests include therapeutic assessment and diversity issues in the workplace.

 A member of the American Psychological Association, Dr. Yang has given several local and national presentations, including one on the importance of transgender trainings in hospitals at the Arkansas State Hospital in Little Rock.